-If a store register accepts Apple Pay, you can make a purchase by double-clicking the side button on your iPhone, completing the authentication step (which is as simple as using Touch ID or Face ID) and holding your phone over the card reader.
+If a store accepts Apple Pay, you can make a purchase by double-clicking the side button on your iPhone (for Face ID) or double-clicking the home button (for Touch ID).
+Complete the authentication step and hold your phone over the card reader until a checkmark appears on the display.
 The transaction will complete automatically.

 How to make purchases online